-Yes, it's that time again (well a little bit earlier than usual).
-With the Spring SQL Server Connections show coming up next week, its time to start planning for the Fall 2009 show.
-Once again Kimberly and I will be Co-Chairs of the Conference and we'd like to invite you to submit abstracts for the Fall 2009 SQL Connections conference, to be held in Las Vegas, November 9th – 13th, 2009.
+Yes, it's that time again.
+We've just completed the Spring show so its time to start planning for the Fall 2010 show.
+Once again Kimberly and I will be Co-Chairs of the Conference and we'd like to invite you to submit abstracts for the Fall 2010 SQL Connections conference, to be held in Las Vegas, November 1st – 5th, 2010.

 The conference will focus heavily on SQL Server 2008.
 Abstracts are still welcome on best practices for SQL Server 2005 and how to upgrade and migrate applications from SQL Server 200x to SQL Server 2008.
 However, we will consider all topics – from design to performance to troubleshooting to architectures to programming.
 Also, we're likely to closely follow our past conference format with three primary themes/tracks: Infrastructure and Scalability, Programming, and Business Intelligence.
 You should aim for the intermediate to advanced audience for any SQL Server 2005 materials and for SQL Server 2008 we'll consider any level – especially depending on the newness of the release.